iotaledger/wasp/tools/snapshot/readme.md

 * reads key/value from the file one-by-one.
 * for each key/value pair it retrieves *proof of inclusion* from the state and verifies it.

-The command may be lengthy because proof and verification are expensive operations.
+The command may be lengthy because proof generation and verification are expensive operations.

 The `-verify` command is rarely needed practice if the database is restored from snapshot.
 It is mostly used for testing and benchmarking.

 #### Validating the snapshot